TheGolurk/learning/linux/rhel-fundamentals/Readme.md

 In RHEL based systems we get 7 virtual consoles, and we can access with ALT + F1 to F7 and CTRL + ALT + F1 to F7 in GUI

+### Streams
+Shell has 3 standard streams, 1 for error, 1 for input, 1 for output